Flight Training Certificate, Credit Certificate

 This is a suggested schedule for a student who has completed any developmental course work and has no transfer credits.
 Please contact the program coordinator for a suggested schedule starting in the Spring semester.

-The Flight Training certificate will provide all academic, simulator and ground training required to be licensed as a commercial pilot.
+The Flight Training certificate provides academic, simulator and flight training required to be licensed as a commercial pilot.

 Type of Credential

 CCBC Catonsville, Pete Waters

 443-840-5188 or email@example.com